Orange-OpenSource/hurl/docs/hurl.md

 Options that exist in curl have exactly the same semantic.

-### --color {#color}

-Colorize Output

-### -b, --cookie <file> {#cookie}

-Read cookies from file (using the Netscape cookie file format).

-Combined with [-c, --cookie-jar](#cookie-jar), you can simulate a cookie storage between successive Hurl runs.

 ### --cacert {#cacert}

 Tells curl to use the specified certificate file to verify the peer.
 The file may contain multiple CA certificates.
 The certificate(s) must be in PEM format.
 Normally curl is built to use a default file for this, so this option is typically used to alter that default file.

+### --color {#color}

+Colorize Output

 ### --compressed {#compressed}